 Executive search firms are retained by clients in an advisory capacity.
 Typically used for senior-level executive positions and board directors, executive search firms partner with clients to identify, assess and select the very best possible candidate.
-They identify a slate of the most qualified candidates that fit well with the client’s culture and have the right background and experience for the specific opportunity.
+They identify a slate of the most qualified candidates that would fit well with the client’s culture and have the right background and experience for the specific opportunity.

 There are many reasons why companies are hesitant to engage an executive search firm to help them hire leadership talent.
 Whether it’s because they think they can hire an executive leader on their own, they don’t want to pay the cost of retaining a firm, or they’re just skeptical of the process, these companies are ultimately missing out on an opportunity to hire the best leader for their company.
-There’s a lot of benefits of using an Executive Search Firm, they helps you find the best person by providing access to a wider, deeper pool of potential candidates.
+There’s a lot of benefits of using an Executive Search Firm, they help you find the best person by providing access to a wider, deeper pool of potential candidates.
 For critical roles, there’s a huge difference between an adequate candidate and an outstanding one, so you don’t want to limit your possibilities to the 5 to 10% of people who are actively looking for a new position right now.
 By proactively seeking out people who fit the profile, whether or not they’re in the market for a new opportunity, search firms provide you with more and better options for high-level positions.

-Employers use an executive search firm when a search is important enough to warrant the investment and they are relying on search firms to help fill their executive ranks with talent they need to stay competitive.
+Employers use an executive search firm when a search is important enough to warrant the investment and they are relying on search firms to help fill their executive ranks with the talent they need to stay competitive.
 Even with the use of executive search firms on the rise in the quest for top talent, many companies still rely on their own in-house resources to fill most of their open positions.
 The reasons for this are varied.
-Some companies believe they have sufficient resources and knowledge in-house, whereas other simply want to avoid paying a fee to outside search firms, regardless of their ability to fill mission-critical positions.
+Some companies believe they have sufficient resources and knowledge in-house, whereas others simply want to avoid paying a fee to outside search firms, regardless of their ability to fill mission-critical positions.

 There are eight scenarios when investing in a search firm is a good idea.
 These eight scenarios are common cases for when it makes sense to hire help.

 - Chase for the best.
 If you use an executive search firm you’re statistically more likely to access the best job-seekers on the market (both active and passive).
-If you’re looking for ideal candidate who will check all the boxes, of course you need to work with someone who really knows what they are doing because recruiting is one of those things that anybody can do and just about anyone can find a person to do a job.
+If you’re looking for an ideal candidate who will check all the boxes, of course, you need to work with someone who really knows what they are doing because recruiting is one of those things that anybody can do and just about anyone can find a person to do a job.
 Recruitment agency may have some of the best talent already registered on their books and it could mean finding the perfect candidate sooner than later.
-Not only will executive recruiter have the best jobs, they may also have access to the best candidates.
+Not only will an executive recruiter have the best jobs, they may also have access to the best candidates.
 Companies will benefit from the fact that a recruitment firm may have some of the best talent already registered on their books and it could mean finding the perfect candidate sooner rather than later.

 - You’ve tested but have not experienced success.
 Working with a recruiter open your pool of candidate beyond your network, either you have an active search that has been open for too long or you’ve used up your knowledge and recruiting tricks and you are not sure what to do next because failing to use recruitment agencies means that some candidates will not see these fantastic job advertisements and may miss the opportunity to work in a fantastic company with an excellent package.

 - Confidential Search.
-Sometimes you may need to replace an under performing executive while they’re still in their current role.
+Sometimes you may need to replace an underperforming executive while they’re still in their current role.
 This type of search requires confidentiality and trust to get the job done.
 Companies conduct confidential searches when they want to replace someone who is still with the firm.
 In these situations, the criteria generally include a need for confidentiality, speed and finding a person with a highly specific skill set.
 If you have an employee that is under-performing, you may want to start recruiting before you let them go.
 Or you may need to recruit talent from organizations that your company does business with.
 In these cases, a search firm may be used to help keep things quiet until the new executive is ready to step into the position.